ahmetugsuz/WEB-Scraper/README.md

-# HTML reader for Multi-Sport Analytics
+# Web-Scraper for Multi-Sport Analytics

-The Program is a data analysis program that allows you to analyze and compare the performance of top NBA players.
-It reads player data from Wikipedia and selects the top three players based on their points, assists, and rebounds from each team in the regular season.
+The HTML Reader for Multi-Sport Analytics is a comprehensive data analysis program designed specifically for analyzing and comparing the performance of top NBA players.
+It offers a robust platform for extracting player data from Wikipedia and identifying the top three players based on crucial performance metrics such as points, assists, and rebounds during the regular NBA season.
+This functionality enables users to conduct in-depth comparisons of player performance both within individual teams and across the league.

-Allowing for comparison of performance within each team and across the league.
-The program provides a user-friendly plot for visualizing and analyzing player performance.
+## Features:

+- Data extraction from Wikipedia for NBA player statistics.
+- Identification of top players based on points, assists, and rebounds.
+- User-friendly visualization of player performance through plots.
+- Integration with external sports data sources for comprehensive analysis.

 ## Requirements